Mass-Projects/CODFramework/readme.md

 3. ESX Type stuff
 4. Custom Things
 5. Battle modes placed on certian sections of the map!
+6. Fully custom maps to battle on :)

 # FAQ
 Q1.
 Will COD Framework be free?